hakavlad/tird/README.md

 $ pip install tird
 ```

-#### Building and installing the package on Debian and Ubuntu-based distros
+### Building and installing the package on `deb`-based distros

-It's easy to build a `deb` package with the latest git snapshot.
+It's easy to build a `deb` package for Debian and Ubuntu-based distros with the latest git snapshot.

 Install the build dependencies:

 ```bash
 $ sudo apt install make fakeroot
 ```

-Clone the repo:
+Clone the repo (if `git` is already installed):

 ```bash
 $ git clone https://github.com/hakavlad/tird.git && cd tird